 Module induction - 1 hoursLectures/workshops - 20 hoursLiterature review - 52Research funding application - 39Academic paper data analysis exercise - 28 hoursPoster presentation - 10 hours

 Description of Module Assessment

-Data Analysis ExerciseIn this exercise the student will be required to analyse data from a peer-reviewed paper and present it in the form of two posters.
-One poster will be for a general (non-scientific) audience, the other will be for a specialised audience.
+Data Analysis ExerciseIn this exercise the student will be required to analyse data from a peer-reviewed paper and present it in the form of a layman poster.
+That will include a reflection on how this poster might differ to a scientific poster.